top of page

 ABOUT

-Jake Whitney is an honours graduate of the Social Service Worker program at Mohawk College.
+Jake Whitney is a graduate of Mohawk College where he completed the Social Service Worker program with honours.
 While in college, he found a passion for acquired brain injury and rehabilitation in the community.
-As a result, he had the opportunity to complete multiple courses through the Ontario Brain Injury Association including Neurorehabilitation: Assisting Recovery & Function in Everyday Life Following Brain Injury and Children and Youth with Acquired Brain Injury.
-Jake also completed the ABI Rehabilitation Therapist Training Program through McMaster University.
+As a result, he had the opportunity to complete multiple courses through the OBIA including Level 1, Neurorehabilitation: Assisting Recovery & Function in Everyday Life Following Brain Injury and Children and Youth with Acquired Brain Injury.
+Jake also completed the ABI Rehabilitation Therapist Training program through McMaster University.
 Jake has experience working with Acquired Brain Injury, chronic pain, mental health and addiction.

-He is a strong believer in strengths-based practice, collaborative problem solving and mindfulness.
-Before his post-secondary education, Jake served in the Canadian Armed Forces as an infantry soldier, gaining valuable experience in leadership, teamwork and the importance of physical and mental health.
+He is a strong believer in strengths-based practice, collaborative problem-solving and mindfulness.
+Before his post-secondary education, Jake serviced in the Canadian Armed Forces as an infantry soldier, gaining valuable experience in leadership, teamwork and the importance of physical and mental health.

 JORDAN VERHEY